deepikapriyak30/customer-satisfaction-ml-nlp-project/README.md

 ## Next Steps

-1. Build a Power BI dashboard for insights
+1. Enhance dashboards with role-based views for managers and support agents
-2. Train an advanced transformer model (BERT fine-tuning)
+2. Fine-tune transformer models for improved text understanding
-3. Deploy the model as a REST API
+3. Deploy the trained model as a REST API for real-time prediction
-4. Add text sentiment SHAP explanations
+4. Automate SLA monitoring using ML predictions

 ---